-Marriott Bonvoy has announced its soft landing policy for the 2024 membership year.
-As in years past, Marriott will offer elite members a soft landing, meaning that if they do not requalify for status, they will not drop more than one level in the Elite status hierarchy.
+Marriott Bonvoy has long operated with a “soft landing” policy for members who do not requalify for status.
+As in years past, Marriott will offer elite members a soft landing in 2025, meaning that if they do not requalify for status, they will not drop more than one level in the Elite status hierarchy.

 The Deal